isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Refer to :ref:`parked-packet-limit` for a basic introduction to packet parking.

-The HA hook library makes use of this mechanism.
-When an HA server needs to send a lease update to its peers to notify them of the change to the lease, it will park the client response until the peers acknowledge the lease update.
-At that point, the server will unpark the response and send it to the client.
-This applies to client queries which cause lease changes, such as DHCPREQUEST for DHCPv4 and Request, Renew, and Rebind for DHCPv6.
+The HA hook library uses this mechanism.
+When an HA server needs to send a lease update to its peers to notify them of the change to the lease, it parks the client response until the peers acknowledge the lease update.
+At that point, the server unparks the response and sends it to the client.
+This applies to client queries that cause lease changes, such as DHCPREQUEST for DHCPv4 and Request, Renew, and Rebind for DHCPv6.
 It does not apply to DHPCDISCOVERs (v4) or Solicits (v6).